andrewcbancroft/datadaylife-blog/_posts/2018-01-08-what-types-of-data-analysis-are-there.md

 categories: [General Data Concepts]
 ---

 I stumbled upon an article in Science Magazine from March 2015 titled, "[What is the Question?](https://www.d.umn.edu/~kgilbert/ened5560-1/The%20Research%20Question-2015-Leek-1314-5.pdf)".
 It's a short but insightful article that succinctly summarizes the kinds of analysis that can be done on data.

-My takeaways include the following:
+A [video summary](https://www.coursera.org/learn/managing-data-analysis/lecture/8hYa6/six-types-of-questions) is also available at Coursera.

 ## How many kinds of data analysis are there?
 There are at least six ways to categorize a particular kind of analysis that you can do on data: